tsuru/tsuru/docs/services/mysql-example.rst

 ::

     # First export the needed variables:
-    # If the shared mysql database is installed in the sabe vm that the app is, you can use localhost for MYSQLAPI_SHARED_SERVER
+    # If the shared mysql database is installed in the same vm that the app is, you can use localhost for MYSQLAPI_SHARED_SERVER
     $ tsuru env-set --app mysql-api MYSQLAPI_SHARED_SERVER=192.168.123.131
     # Here you'll also need to set up a externally accessible endpoint to be used by the apps that are using the service
     $ tsuru env-set --app mysql-api MYSQLAPI_SHARED_SERVER_PUBLIC_HOST=192.168.123.131